randust/tp/docs/DeveloperGuide.md

 ### 3. Portability

-- The application should run on any mainstream OS with Java 17 installed (Windows, macOS, Linux, etc).
+- The application should run on any mainstream OS with Java 17 installed (Windows, macOS, Linux, etc.).
 - No installation should be required other than compiling and running the `.jar` file via a Java-compatible terminal.

 ### 4. Data Persistence

 - All expense and budget data persists between local runs of the application as they saved to a local save file (`data.txt`).
-- Saving should occur automatically after each command (`/add`, `/delete`, `/edit`, etc).
+- Saving should occur automatically after each command (`/add`, `/delete`, `/edit`, etc.).

 ### 5. Logging